Pediatric Dentistry

 - Brushing instruction: Teach proper brushing techniques.

-- Lifestyle guidance: Provide advice on diet and other habits.
+- Lifestyle Guidance: We provide advice on dietary habits and other lifestyle factors.

-The frequency of regular check-ups varies depending on your child’s oral condition, but generally, we recommend visits every 3 to 6 months.
-Please consult us about the frequency of “children’s regular dental check-ups,” which we adjust based on age and risk.
+The frequency of regular checkups varies depending on the child’s oral condition, but we generally recommend a visit every 3 to 6 months.
+We adjust the frequency of “pediatric dental checkups” based on age and risk, so please feel free to consult us.

 About Fluoride Application